jwoodward48gh/DF-Walkthrough/chapters/chap08-military.rst

 #.
 Sparring unarmed trains the wrestling skill, and
    builds the key stats (like all training) but also trains quickly.
-   Hammer weapon skill is the skill used by crossbow dwarves when out of bolts.
+   The Hammerdwarf skill is used by crossbow dwarves when they run out of bolts.
 Yes, they bash the enemy to death with their crossbows.
    We can train hammering latter.
 #.
 Wrestling helps when an enemy disarms your dwarves as they have to
    fight unarmed then, and yes, a few enemies can disarm your lads.
-#.
-Finally, picture newby dwarves with no skill training with razor
-   sharp steel battleaxes.
-Yes, picture a few graves.
-Wrestling gets them tough enough to spar with decent weapons without a lot of weapon access micromanagement in the stocks screen (ie. forcing them to pick up wooden weapons and later on dropping them in favour of proper weapons).

 Using the :kbd:`m` military :kbd:`a` alerts system, start training!

 .. image:: images/08-training.png
    :align: center

-Specifically:  we want them training in small groups, in every month.
+Specifically:  we want them training in small groups, every month.
-This is the fastest way to build martial skill, since they don't all stop if one lazy midget wants a drink.
+This is the fastest way to build martial skills, since they don't all stop if one lazy midget wants a drink.

 .. image:: images/08-schedule.png
    :align: center

 One thing you might want to think about is providing food and drink and somewhere to eat close to your military dwarves.
-That way they will hopefully spend more time training and less time walking!
+That way, they will (hopefully) spend more time training and less time walking!

 .. image:: images/08-squad.png
    :align: center